-- Since the death of founder Herbert Armstrong in 1986, the church has undergone major doctrinal reform, bringing it into the mainstream of evangelical Christian theology.
+- Since the death of founder Herbert Armstrong in 1986, under the leadership of Joseph Tkach, Sr., the church has undergone major doctrinal reform, bringing it into the mainstream of evangelical Christian theology.
 The new name reflects who we are and what we teach.

-- In 1995, Joseph Tkach became president of the church.
+- In 1995, Joseph Tkach, Jr. became president of the church.
 Dr. Tkach is a long-time minister and administrator.
 Joseph Tkach’s book, Transformed by Truth (published by Multnomah in 1997), tells the inspiring story of the miraculous reformation of the denomination.
 [This book is available on this website.]

 - In 2018, Joseph Tkach retired as president, passing the baton to Greg Williams as the new president.